-Alan and I visited the Mekong Delta while on a cruise shore excursion purchased through Regent Seven Seas.
-Our cruise ship, the Mariner, had docked for two nights in the port area of Ho Chi Minh City (Saigon), allowing time for exploring both the city and surrounding countryside.
+Vietnam was one of the countries that we visited on a Vancouver to Singapore cruise with Regent.
+When Mariner docked for two nights in the port area of Ho Chi Minh City (Saigon), guests had plenty of time to explore both the city and surrounding countryside.

 Next, the sampan transported us to another area on the river for a ride in long boats through narrow canals.
 Mangrove trees crowded the banks, their branches arching overhead to form a long winding tunnel that filtered out sunlight and rain from a passing thunderstorm.

 At the conclusion of the ride, our guide led us on a walk through the jungle.
 We stopped at a primitive manufacturing plant to learn the process of making coconut candy.
 Then the humid hike continued to our lunch destination at a local resort restaurant for a meal of elephant fish and other Vietnamese delicacies.

 The return to the ship included a ride by sampan back down the Mekong River to My Tho before the long bus ride back to the pier.
 We watched as motorbikes clogged the road even in the midst of a heavy downpour.
 The drivers and passengers somehow donned plastic raincoats without stopping the bikes.

 During the course of our day, we continuously met up with other groups of tourists, some on land-based tours and others from cruise ships.
 It seemed that touring the Mekong Delta was high on the Saigon to-do list.

 Things to know about a Mekong Delta cruise excursion

 Knowing what to expect will save you from disappointment when exploring the Mekong Delta:

 - You’ll experience a long bus ride from the port to My Tho.

 - Be prepared for hot, humid conditions.
 I recommend bringing insect wipes.